How to Remove “This Site May Harm Your Computer” Warning

 – Make sure that the hacker didn’t obtain any personal and confidential information.
 If there was a phishing attack, visit antiphishing.org and follow their documentation.

-– Remove the URLs from Google Search Console that were generated by the intruder.
+– Remove the unfamiliar addition of URLs from Google Search Console.
 To do this, refer to the step above.

 – Make sure to have a clean backup of your site.
 This will make the cleanup easier as you can restore the clean version of your site.

-Once your website is clean and secure, you can request a review of your website in the “Security Issues” tab in the Search Console.
-After Google’s webmasters take time to review your case, they should swiftly remove the warning splash screen.
+Once your website is clean and secure, you can request a review of your website.
+Just go to the “Security Issues” tab in the Search Console, check the box “I have fixed issues”, a window will pop up.
+Explain the steps you took to clean the hack and submit.
+After that Google will take 2 to 3 days to review your case and remove the warning if all is okay.

 However, triple check if your site is really malware-free and functions as it should!
 You must be completely sure that the security issues are completely solved.
 If you submit a website that still has vulnerabilities, it will increase the time your website is flagged as harmful.

-If this process does not result in the removal of your website’s warning banner, then Google recommends visiting their Webmaster forums in order to get in contact with a trained security specialist.
+If this process does not result in the removal of your website’s warning banner, then contact Google’s Webmaster forums in order to get in contact with a trained security specialist.

 Prevention: This site may harm your computer Warning Messages

 While each individual web hosting option may appear the same on the surface, they certainly do not perform alike in terms of security protocols.
-While some websites will claim to incorporate firewalls and other jargon-like security terms, only those with a proven track record of effective digital protection should be trusted with your website hosting business.
+Always opt for a trusted hosting solution with effective digital protection.

 First, make sure that the web host uses SSL/TSL certificates on all of their hosted websites.
-While these are traditionally targeted at online merchants, your website can also benefit from the added encryption that these security certificates bring to all sensitive data passed through your website.
+This ensures data encryption between the browser and the server.
+Hence, improving the security of all sensitive data passed through your website.

 Also, look for an option that provides explicit protection from DDoS attacks.
-These most common “direct denial of service” attacks can overwhelm your website and cause it to crash, making it more vulnerable than usual.
-A quality website host will incorporate devoted security services that can respond to and repel these attacks from reaching your website’s server space.
+These most common “direct denial of service” attacks can overwhelm your website and cause it to crash.
+A quality website host will incorporate devoted security services and repel threats.

-Though it sometimes goes without saying, you simply must install and maintain an anti-malware program on your computer.
-Tech experts agree that this is the best way an endpoint user can prevent harm from coming to their personal computer and from spreading to other hosts like a connected website.
+As an end-point user, you must install and maintain an anti-malware program on your computer.
+Tech experts agree that this is the best way an endpoint user can prevent harm from coming to their personal computers.
+And it also prevents malware from spreading to other hosts like a connected website.

-Regular updates work as security patches that spot the vulnerabilities and fix them.
+Regular updates work as security patches that fix the vulnerabilities.
 Cybercriminals tend to use the out-dated versions of various software, plugins, CMS and more to access websites, web servers, or physical machines.
-Keeping all the software up-to-date will minimize the risk of cyber attacks.
+Keeping all the software up-to-date will minimize the risk of cyberattacks.

 Depending on the software, updates might be automatic or manual.
 So regularly check if the programs are updated and running smoothly.